 - Support new students (mentees)

-- Provide mentees with information about their faculty
+- Provide mentees with information about their area of study

 - Refer mentees to University services as required